pensjonatus/flash-fiction/blog/watercooler.md

 ---
-title: 'Watercooler'
+title: Watercooler
 date: '2018-04-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "How are ya, Dick?"
 Gregory approached me at the watercooler.